acornprover/acornprover.org/docs/language/typeclasses.md

 }
 ```

-Here, `discrete` is an attribute of the `Color` class.
+Here, `discrete` is an attribute of the `Color` type.
 But `distance` is an attribute of the `MetricSpace` typeclass.
 You can use either one with explicit dot syntax:

 ```acorn
 // If x and y are Colors, these all work